m-a-robinson/academic-kickstart/content/authors/sylvia/_index.md

 ---
 # Display name
-title: Elena Eusterweimann
+title: Sylvia Augustine

 # Username (this should match the folder name)
 authors:
-- elena
+- sylvia

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PhD Graduate
+role: PhD Student

 # Organizations/Affiliations
 organizations: